Notenoughmail/notenoughmail.github.io/kubejs_tfc/1.20.1/data.md

     - `.consumeChance(f: number)`{: .language-javascript }: Accepts a number, in the range [0, 1], and sets the chance that a source block will be removed when drank from, defaults to 0
     - `.thirst(i: number)`{: .language-javascript }: Accepts a number, in the range [0, 100], the amount of thirst the drinkable consumes per 25mB drank, defaults to 0
     - `.intoxication(i: number)`{: .language-javascript }: Accepts a number, ≥ 0, and sets the number of ticks the player will be intoxicated for per 25mB drank, defaults to 0
-    - `.effect(effect: string, effectData?: Consumer<BuildEffectData>)`{: .language-javascript }: Accepts a string, the name of the effect[^1] to be applied and an optional consumer with several additional methods:
+    - `.effect(effect: String, effectData?: Consumer<BuildEffectData>)`{: .language-javascript }: Accepts a string, the name of the effect[^1] to be applied, and an optional consumer with several additional methods:
         - `.duration(i: number)`{: .language-javascript }: Accepts a number specifying the number of ticks the effect is applied for, defaults to 20
         - `.amplifier(i: number)`{: .language-javascript }: Accepts a number specifying the level of the potion effect applied, defaults to 0
         - `.chance(f: number)`{: .language-javascript }: Accepts a number, in the range [0, 1], specifying the chance the effect will be applied per 25mB drank, defaults to 1